mdn/content/files/en-us/learn_web_development/getting_started/your_first_website/adding_interactivity/index.md

 If you get stuck, you can compare your work with our [finished example code on GitHub](https://github.com/mdn/beginner-html-site-scripted/blob/main/scripts/main.js).

-We have just scratched the surface of JavaScript.
-You'll find a lot more JavaScript in our [Core modules](/en-US/docs/Learn_web_development/Core).
+We have just scratched the surface of JavaScript in this article.
+You'll find a lot more JavaScript in our [Core](/en-US/docs/Learn_web_development/Core) and [Extension](/en-US/docs/Learn_web_development/Extensions) modules, starting at [Dynamic scripting with JavaScript](/en-US/docs/Learn_web_development/Core/Scripting).

 ## See also